apache/openwhisk-wskdeploy/docs/wskdeploy_triggerrule_trigger_bindings.md

 ```

 #### Result
-Find the activation ID for the “```hello_world_triggerrule```’ Action that firing the Trigger initiated and get the results from the activation record.
+Find the activation ID for the “```hello_world_triggerrule```’ Action that firing the Trigger initiated and get the results from the activation record:

 ```
 $ wsk activation list